 |

-To be able to produce projects and arrange activities with awareness of social responsibility
+Being able to produce projects and organize events with social responsibility awareness

 |